Plays

 (Little boy runs away)

 Charlie: Your pencil?
-Stole it, too?
+Stealing it?
 C’mon!

 Jake: You tricked me, but ‘we’ wanted you to trick me, so you would talk about it in time, and ‘we’ could show you your memory’s fine.
 Damn, my tattoo’s aching again, it does that all the time when ’we’ talk...